Physics Enhanced Deep Surrogates for the Phonon Boltzmann Transport Equation: Results

 Assuming the GP posterior at point \( \mathbf{x} \) has predictive mean \( \mu(\mathbf{x}) \) and standard deviation \( \sigma(\mathbf{x}) \), and letting \( f^* \) be the best (error minimizing) observed value so far, the EI can be computed in closed form as \( \mathrm{EI}(\mathbf{x}) = \left[ \max(f^* - f(\mathbf{x}), 0) \right] = (f^* - \mu(\mathbf{x})) \cdot \Phi\!\left(\tfrac{f^* - \mu(\mathbf{x})}{\sigma(\mathbf{x})} \right) + \sigma(\mathbf{x}) \cdot \phi\!\left(\tfrac{f^* - \mu(\mathbf{x})}{\sigma(\mathbf{x})} \right) \), where \( \Phi \) and \( \phi \) denote the cumulative distribution function (CDF) and probability density function (PDF) of the standard normal distribution, respectively.
 An initial Sobol (quasi-random) phase can be introduced to fill up the space, providing a warm start for the optimization encouraging exploration~\cite{snoek2012practical}.
-We implemented the BO baseline using the high-level interface provided by the \texttt{ax} library~\cite{ax_platform} and set as convergence criterion a tolerance of 5\% on the conductivity value.
+We implemented the Bayesian optimization (BO) baseline using the high-level interface of the \texttt{ax} library~\cite{ax_platform}, minimizing the $l_2$ distance to the target conductivity, $\lvert \kappa(\mathbf{x}) - \hat{\kappa} \rvert^2$, with convergence defined as reaching within 5\% fractional error of the target value.
 In Table~\ref{tab:design_al_error_part1} we present results for 8 example target thermal conductivities.
 These are non-uniformly spaced, reflecting the inherent skewness of the underlying distribution of the $30$ million candidate geometries.
+The figures in the table are the model error (i.e. the fractional error between the conductivity predicted by the surrogate and the actual value for that geometry) and the design error (the discrepancy, in fractional error, between the desired thermal conductivity and value for the selected geometry).
+The design error is the sum of model error and optimization error.
 PEDS+AL achieves the best average design fractional errors at $4.0\%$, dominated by the material fabrication error.
 The other surrogates do not perform as well with PEDS alone at an average of $8.4\%$ and GP and GP+AL at $7.4\%$ and $9.0\%$, respectively.
 The current best (gradient-free) optimization uses the BTE solver and reaches the average of $2.4\%$.
 Plain PEDS exhibits substantially higher errors than PEDS+AL, underlining the role of active learning in improving surrogate robustness in more difficult regions of the space.
 Notably, the total design error that is the sum of model error and optimization error is dominated by the model error.
 In terms of computational efficiency, the surrogates are orders of magnitude faster than BTE.
 More specifically, for a single optimization run with PEDS evaluation takes $0.22$ seconds (almost 3 orders of magnitude faster).
 However, the strong batch-independence is so that for multiple parallel optimization runs (say 128 in this case) the costs is 0.002 (leading to 4 to 5 orders of magnitudes of improvement, 1 to 2 coming from the parallelism).
 Each design can be obtained within seconds to a couple of minutes, compared to several hours required for the full BTE optimization runs.
 Importantly, once the surrogate models are trained, they can be re-used for multiple design tasks at no additional training cost and at an overall cost comparable to solving one single BTE, amortizing the total training costs in only four optimization runs. \\